|

 AGAGE is part of the powerful global observing system that is measuring

 halocarbons, including bromocarbons, in the Earth's atmosphere.
-The ALE/GAGE/AGAGE stations
+The

-occupy coastal sites around the world chosen to provide accurate
+(Mace Head, Trinidad Head, Ragged Point, Cape Matalula, and Cape Grim) occupy coastal sites around the world chosen to provide accurate

 measurements of trace gases whose lifetimes are long compared to global

 atmospheric circulation times.
+Four stations in Europe (Ny-Ålesund,

-AGAGE also collaborates with the System
+AGAGE also collaborates with stations at Hateruma Island operated by the

-Japanese National Institute for Environmental Studies (NIES).
+Japanese National Institute for Environmental Studies (NIES), and Monte

 |